 If you haven’t already done so, make sure you have configured your app to support deep linking with OneLink.

-After configuring your click recording domain to support Universal Links as described previously, you will need to set up your app to deep link and resolve that Universal Link.
+After configuring your click recording domain to support Universal Links as described previously, you need to set up your app to deep-link and resolve that Universal Link.